Diseases caused by bacteria

-Rotavirus infectionRotavirus infections express as a diarrhea in lactating piglets or in the first 2 weeks after weaning
+Rotavirus infectionRotavirus infections are presented clinically as a diarrhea in lactating piglets or in the first 2 weeks after weaning

 Swine poxSwine smallpox is a vesicular condition caused by a virus and mainly transmitted through lice.

 Teschen diseaseCommonly Teschovirus do not produce clinical cases, but there are very virulent strains that affect the central nervous system.

 Torque teno sus virus In pigs, the torque teno virus was initially associated with the wasting syndrome related with circovirus but today its importance is unknown.

 Transmissible gastroenteritisTransmissible gastroenteritis is a very important and highly infectious disease in pigs, with severe impact in reproduction, where diarrhea can cause a 100% mortality in piglets younger than 2 weeks of age.